Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Greedy Home Swapping

 \section{Greedy Home Swapping}

-\textbf{Change in Departure Times.} The empirical distribution of commuters' departure time is shown in Figure S2A.
-As we can see, commuters departure times peak between 7-8 AM, with the highest number of departures at 7:30 AM.
+\textbf{Change in departure time.} The empirical distribution of commuters' departure time is shown in Figure S2A.
+As we can see, the departure time of commuters peaks between 7-8 AM, with the highest number of departures at 7:30 AM.
 It is stipulated that if the morning arrival time to the workplace and the evening departure time from the workplace remain unchanged, the new morning departure time from their new home and the evening new arrival time back to their new home after GHS would shift and can be deduced from navigation data.

 The distribution of the commuters' new departure time from their new home after GHS is shown in Figure S3A.
 The results revealed that the departure time becomes more dispersed compared to that in the empirical data, with fewer residents departing during peak time (7:30 AM).
-The distribution of the new departure times after SDGHS with medium tolerance is shown in Figure S3B, which is similar to that after GHS, but the number of commuters who use motor vehicles increases, resulting in a lower reduction in commuting distance, i.e. $\Delta d$.
+The distribution of the new departure time after SDGHS with medium tolerance is shown in Figure S3B, which is similar to that after GHS, but the number of commuters who use motor vehicles increases, resulting in a lower reduction in commuting distance, i.e. $\Delta d$.

 \textbf{Snapshots of congestion status obtained based on the empirical data and after RHS and GHS during rush hour.} By computing the congestion coefficient of each road $c_{\alpha}$ (see Materials and Methods in main text) during the morning peak hours between 7-8 AM and between 8-9 AM , and the evening peak hour between 5-6 PM obtained by the empirical data, and after RHS and GHS, we visualize the congestion coefficient in Figure S4.
 We found that the road congestion after RHS is greater than that based on the empirical data at all time, while the road congestion after GHS is less than that based on the empirical data.
-Moreover, after RHS , most road segments are congested, whereas after GHS, only a few segments remain congested, with most becoming slow-moving.
+Moreover, after RHS, most road segments are congested, whereas after GHS, only a few segments remain congested, with most becoming slow-moving.

-\textbf{Average Congestion Coefficient of City Affected by Home Swapping.}
+\textbf{Average congestion coefficient of city affected by home swapping.}

 Empirical data show that the average congestion coefficient is highest during the morning rush hour (7-8 AM) and the evening rush hour (5-6 PM).
 The average congestion coefficient after RHS is significantly higher than that based on the empirical data; whereas $I_{t}$ after GHS is much lower than that based on the empirical data (see Figure 3C in the main text). $I_{t}$ is similar under medium tolerance on amenity accessibility and housing price, but after SDGHS under the medium tolerance, the city is more congested and closer to empirical data, as shown in Figure S5.